|Available asset types||Stocks, Options, ETFs, Futures|

 Even as you learn more about market trends, continue to build your knowledge by scheduling time for daily research and reading.

-When you think you’re ready to start day trading, look into what real-time research you’ll need for success.
+When you think you’re ready to start day trading, look into what real-time tools and research you’ll need for success.

 4. Using a bad broker